Cheek to Cheek

-"Cheek to Cheek" is a song written by Irving Berlin in 1934–35, specifically for the star of his new musical, Fred Astaire.
-The movie was Top Hat, co-starring Ginger Rogers.
+"Cheek to Cheek" is a song written by Irving Berlin in 1934–35, specifically for Fred Astaire, the star of his new musical, Top Hat, co-starring Ginger Rogers.
 In the movie, Astaire sings the song to Rogers as they dance.
 The song was nominated for the Best Song Oscar for 1936, which it lost to "Lullaby of Broadway".
 The song spent five weeks at #1 on Your Hit Parade and was named the #1 song of 1935.
 Astaire's 1935 recording with the Leo Reisman Orchestra was inducted into the Grammy Hall of Fame in 2000.
 In 2004, Astaire's version finished at No. 15 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.

-Release
+Composition & Release

+The song was composed by Irving Berlin, with a melody drawing similarity to the theme of Chopin's Polonaise héroïque, itself inspired by the Polish folk dance.

-On June 26, 1935, Fred and Leo Reisman, along with his Orchestra, got to work at ARC (parent company of Brunswick Records at the time) Studios in New York City.
+On June 26, 1935, Fred and Leo Reisman, along with his Orchestra, worked at ARC (parent company of Brunswick Records at the time) Studios in New York City.
 They recorded two Irving Berlin compositions, "Cheek To Cheek" and "No Strings (I'm Fancy Free)".
 The next day, with Johnny Greene's Orchestra, "Isn't This a Lovely Day?" and "Top Hat, White Tie and Tails" were completed.
 Both singles were released in August, and then at the end of the month, "Top Hat" premiered.
-The timing must have been perfect, because "Cheek to Cheek" headed straight to #1, where it stayed for eleven weeks, and finished the #1 hit of 1935.
-Fred topped his career high of ten weeks for "Night And Day".
+"Cheek to Cheek" headed straight to #1, where it stayed for eleven weeks, and finished the #1 hit of 1935.
+Fred Astaire topped his career high of ten weeks for "Night And Day".